fengshuai0210/csst-ifs-gehong/docs/source/algorithm.rst

 four Balmer lines (from Halpha to Hdelta).
 The emission line ratio is fixed and adopted as the result of `Ilić et al. (2006) <https://ui.adsabs.harvard.edu/abs/2006MNRAS.371.1610I/abstract>`_, which is the measurement for a Seyfert 1.5 galaxy, Mrk 817.
 The profile of BLR emission lines are determined by FWHM of Hbeta emission line, which is adopted as the input parameter in our code.
-The flux of emission lines are determined by the
+The flux of emission lines are determined by the total flux of Hbeta emission line.

-宽线区发射线的谱形由宽线Hβ的积分流量、宽线Hβ的FWHM两个参数决定。（由于宽线区的绝对流量由宽线Hβ积分流量决定，因此宽线区发射线与FeII发射线流量相关）

-* The spectrum of narrow line region contains
+* The spectrum of narrow line region contains a series of emission lines of ionized gas, which not only includes hydrogen emission lines but also considers those of metals.
+The model of emissio line flux is adopted as the result of `Feltre et al. (2016) <https://ui.adsabs.harvard.edu/abs/2016MNRAS.456.3354F/abstract>`_, which is calculated by the cloudy.
+In optical range, this model contains [OIII]5007, [NII]6583 ...
+In this model, the flux ratio of emission lines are determined by a series parameters, such as gas-phase metallicity, ionized paramter, metal-to-dust ratio, column density of neutral hydrogen, spectrum index of UV photon.
+For simplisity, we only use the gas-phase metallicity as the input parameter to determine the flux ratio of emission lines.
+The other input parameters are similar with the modelling of HII region spectrum, such as total flux of Halpha.

 Spectrum of Single Stellar
 ~~~~~~~~~~~~~~~~~~~~~~~~~~